-The engineers and chemical plant managers were very satisfied with the entire process, and were happy that they could install the new pipe during the scheduled plant outage.
+The engineers and chemical plant managers were very satisfied with the entire process and were happy that they could install the new pipe during the scheduled plant outage.
 All said and done, the RMB Products team was able to deliver the ETFE-lined pipe on time and with a $100,000 savings compared to PTFE-lined pipe.

-Rotationally lined ETFE is more cost effective than PTFE liner in this application due to the process differences, production flexibility, and materials available on-site.
+Rotationally lined ETFE is more cost-effective than PTFE liner in this application due to the process differences, production flexibility, and materials available on-site.

-To line large diameter piping, PTFE is extruded through sleeves then pulled through pipe and flared around the flanges.
+To line large diameter piping, PTFE is extruded through sleeves then pulled through the pipe and flared around the flanges.
 Isostatic molding is used for complex geometries, which involves creating a mold with PTFE and sintering it in an oven.
 Large diameter pipes are considered a custom size and require a long lead time from the manufacturer.

 In RMB’s rotational lining process, a pipe is rotated in an oven, allowing gravity to spread a layer of molten ETFE polymer on all internal surfaces.
 This creates a seamless lining that fully bonds to the metal substrate and is virtually free of any stresses.
 Since no adhesive is used in the process, chemicals cannot seep behind the ETFE liner, reducing the risk of pipe corrosion.